10. Staging

 Healthcare question

-Should fluorodeoxyglucose positron emission tomography-computed tomography (18F-FDG PET-CT) staging exams vs. conventional staging exams be used for patients with clinical stage III breast cancer without symptoms suggestive of metastases?
+Should conventional staging exams vs. no staging exams be used for patients with clinical stage III breast cancer without symptoms suggestive of metastases?

 Recommendation